peaBerberian/paul-envs.sh/README.md

 environment variables or new compose files.

-Instead of doing both, which would have been difficult to maintain (and to remember what goes where and why), I thus decided to create a `devenv.sh` script whose job is to wrap both compose files creation and `docker compose` calls.
+Instead of doing both, which would have been difficult to maintain (and to remember what goes where and why), I thus decided to create a `paul-envs.sh` script whose job is to wrap both compose files creation and `docker compose` calls.

 Through a small list of commands and a high number of flags, it is now possible to easily create configurations, build containers, run them, list them etc.